Thursday’s analyst upgrades and downgrades

 In adding Canfor, Mr. Swetlishoff removed Interfor Corp.
 (IFP-T) from the list.
 He has a "strong buy" rating for its stock and $31 target, which remains above the consensus of $26.80.

 "We are removing Interfor from the Analyst Current Favourite list following an increase in the share price of 18 per cent quarter to date versus the TSX Index (down 4 per cent)," he said.
 "We continue to see favourable conditions for Interfor with its strategic geographic footprint providing low relative exposure to export duties, with high torque to higher lumber pricing.
-As Interfor continues to deliver on their business optimization initiatives in the U.S. South, and further expands on these opportunities, we expect the company to deliver robust and improving results, particularly in what are fundamentally tight lumber markets.
+As Interfor continues to deliver on their business optimization initiatives in the U.S. South, and further expands on these opportunities, we expect the company to deliver robust and improving results, particularly in what are fundamentally tight lumber markets."

 At the same time, analyst Steve Hansen added Superior Plus Corp.
 (SPB-T) to the list in place of Bombardier Inc. (BBD.B-T)